SuperEllipse/WealthE/README.md

 Additionally, https://docs.cloudera.com/machine-learning/cloud/applied-ml-prototypes/topics/ml-amp-custom-amp-catalog.html describes hosting custom AMP catalogs.

 ### Model Build Shell Script
-`cdsw_build.sh` - (Optional in most cases) This file is required by Docker for building images.
+`cdsw-build.sh` - (Optional in most cases) This file is required by Docker for building images.
 This is necessary if you are using AMPs to deploy a model in CML (CML-Native model).

-Note that other than the `/samples` directory, the rest of the repo should stay "as is" and both the location of the files in the root directory (`/`) as well as the naming coventions are relevant.
+Note that other than the `/samples`  and numbered directories, the rest of the repo should stay "as is" and both the location of the files in the root directory (`/`) as well as the naming coventions are relevant.

 ## Required Folder Structure